Environmental, Social and Governance

 Industry

 Omega continues to sponsor Administrators in Training programs (AITs) at select facilities in partnership with operators.
 This program offers its participants the opportunity to develop the skillsets to lead operations at skilled nursing facilities and aims to enhance under-represented groups in senior roles at our properties.
 Since we began this program in 2020, Omega has sponsored eight AITs.
-Six individuals have completed training and have been, or are in the process of being, placed at a facility.
+Six individuals have completed training and have been, or are in the process of being placed at a facility.
 Currently, two are in the training or selection process.

-Additionally, we have committed as a Founding Donor to support Nareit’s Dividends Through Diversity, Equity & Inclusion program, which supports charitable and educational organizations and initiatives that will help create a more diverse, equitable, and inclusive REIT and publicly traded real estate industry.
+Additionally, we have committed as a Founding Donor to support Nareit’s Dividends Through Diversity, Equity & Inclusion program, which supports charitable and educational organizations and initiatives that will help create a more diverse, equitable and inclusive REIT and publicly traded real estate industry.
 Members of management serve on Nareit’s Corporate Governance Council and Real Estate Sustainability Council.

 Investing In Our Communities